 - The game Escape From St. Mary's is set in a Dubai Catholic school.

 - Spec Ops: The Line takes place in Dubai after the city is destroyed by a series of disastrous sandstorms.
 It was then promptly banned there because it implied some unpleasant things about UAE leadership.

 - The "Hotel Oasis" in Modern Warfare 3 is pretty much ripped straight from the Burj Al-Arab, minus permission to use its name.

 - The Leverage episode "The Queen's Gambit Job" takes place during a chess tournament at the Burj Khalifa.

 - City of Life is an Emirati film set in Dubai.

 - The Calvin and Hobbes: The Series episode "Dubai" centers around Calvin and company traveling to Dubai to get a bank loan for Sherman.
 Forewarning, the episode's less concentric on acquiring the loan itself, and more on the city's Scenery Porn, arguably to the point where it comes off more as a piece written by Dubai Tourism themselves.

 - An alien-run nonhuman/monster girl Sex Slave ring takes place in Dubai in How to Raise Your Teenage Dragon.

-- The Action Prologue of Deus Ex: Mankind Divided is in Dubai.
+- The Action Prologue of Deus Ex: Mankind Divided is set in Dubai.